-The 1940 Act generally prohibits us, as a business development company ("BDC"), from offering and selling shares of our Common Stock at a price below the then current net asset value per share, or NAV, unless the policy and practice of doing so is approved by the Stockholders within one year immediately prior to any such sales.
-Shares of our Common Stock have a limited trading history and have traded at a price below their NAV since they have begun trading on the NASDAQ Global Market.
+The 1940 Act generally prohibits the Company, as a business development company ("BDC"), from offering and selling shares of Common Stock at a price below the then current net asset value per share, or NAV, unless the policy and practice of doing so is approved by the Stockholders within one year immediately prior to any such sales.
+Shares of the Company's Common Stock have a limited trading history and have traded at a price below their NAV since they have begun trading on the NASDAQ Global Market.

-We are seeking Stockholder approval now to sell our shares below NAV in order to provide flexibility for future sales, which typically are undertaken quickly in response to market conditions.
+We are seeking Stockholder approval now to sell the Company's shares below NAV in order to provide flexibility for future sales, which typically are undertaken quickly in response to market conditions.
 The final terms of any such sales will be determined by the Board at the time of sale.
-Also, because we have no immediate plans to sell any shares of our Common Stock below NAV, it is impracticable to describe the transaction or transactions in which such shares would be sold.
-Instead, any transaction where we sell such shares of our Common Stock, including the nature and amount of consideration that would be received by us at the time of sale and the use of any such consideration, will be reviewed and approved by the Board at the time of sale.
+Also, because we have no immediate plans to sell any shares of the Company's Common Stock below NAV, it is impracticable to describe the transaction or transactions in which such shares would be sold.
+Instead, any transaction where we sell such shares of the Company's Common Stock, including the nature and amount of consideration that would be received by the Company at the time of sale and the use of any such consideration, will be reviewed and approved by the Board at the time of sale.
 If this proposal is approved, we will not solicit further authorization from the Stockholders prior to any such sale, and the authorization would be effective for shares sold during a period beginning on the date of Stockholder approval and expiring one year from such approval.